scottkwalker/Mind/README.md

 Latest version [![GitHub version](https://badge.fury.io/gh/scottkwalker%2FMind.svg)](http://badge.fury.io/gh/scottkwalker%2FMind)

 This is a Scala hobby project.
+It is an experiment in meta-programming - the programme will:

+* create a piece of code out of building blocks
+* compile this code
+* evaluate the fitness of the code
+* learn from the fitness when creating the more pieces of code

 It will consist of:

 * one RESTful micro-service that will generate a table of legal moves in a programming language according to whatever rules you give it
 * one micro-service that will call the first micro-service to get a list of legal moves and then use AI to pick the next move.
 I want to experiment with algorithms such as Ant Colony Optimisation (ACO).